 Fresno also delivers on cultural appeal.
 Museums and historic theaters set the baseline for the Fresno flavor, while the entire Tower District offers the most modern take on the Fresno way of life.

-For more sightseeing ideas, see our list of the top attractions and things to do in Fresno.
+For more ideas on places to visit, see our list of the top attractions and things to do in Fresno, California.

 1. Forestiere Underground Gardens

-An underground attraction located less than 10 miles northwest of downtown, this unique example of human engineering offers a cool activity in the summer.
-Construction of these underground gardens started in the early 1900s by Sicilian immigrant Baldassare Forestiere as he built patios, grottos, and intricate stonework by hand.
-After forty years of subterranean toil, Forestiere built a truly unique labyrinth of underground rooms, passageways, and planters for numerous fruit-bearing trees.
+Sicilian immigrant, Baldassare Forestiere, started constructing these underground gardens in early the 1900s.
+He built patios, grottos, and all the intricate stonework by hand.
+After 40 years of subterranean toil, Forestiere built a truly unique labyrinth of underground rooms, passageways, and planters for numerous fruit-bearing trees.